Rodents don’t seem like emotional animals.

 Most chinchillas get excited to exit the cage and interact with their owners.

-Sometimes, in the beginning, this may not be as apparent until they have built more trust with you.
+Sometimes, in the beginning, this may not be as apparent.
+They won’t show it as much until they have built more trust with you.

 This is typically when my chinchilla is at her happiest state.

 These are the kinds of emotions we want to see each day being a chinchilla parent.